SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/moving_composite_shapes.md

 ----------

-Instead, we need to *remember* the value of the varying parameter, which is `y`.
+Instead, we need to *retain* the value of the varying parameter, which is `y`.

-Now, our variables need to be global because we need to *remember* their values from one iteration of draw to another.
+Now, our variables need to be global because we need to *retain* their values from one iteration of draw to another.

 Actually, in this scenario, only `y` needs to be global as others remain the same, but that would mean we can't make changes later on.

 What if I need the shape to go left/right?
 Yes, it will be `x` that I vary.
 What if I want the shape to becomes smaller/bigger?
-It will be `diameter`.
+It will be `envelopeWidth `, `envelopeHeight` and `sealDiameter`.

 So we keep all relevant variables global.

-`x` and `y` need to be declared global but cannot be assigned the right value until size executes.
-So -
+`x`, `y` and `envelopeWidth` depend on `width` and `height` and therefore need to be declared global but cannot be assigned the right value until size executes.

+`envelopeHeight` and `sealDiameter` then depend on `envelopeWidth ` so they are assigned values after `envelopeWidth` is assigned the right value.

 > *Global Declaration, Local Initialization*